loader image

 Can a pesticide and a fertilizer be combined under the COR?
 (110.3)

 Yes.
-A pesticide listed in the Table 4.2, column 2 of the PSL can be combined with a fertilizer providing the requirements in 5.6.1 and 5.6.2 in 32.310 are fulfilled and the nutrient load does not exceed the limits of the nutrient management plan.
-See 3.46 in 32.310.
+A pesticide listed in the Table 4.2, column 2, can be combined with a fertilizer providing the requirements in Clauses 5.6.1 and 5.6.2 of CAN/CGSB-32.310 are fulfilled; the nutrient load shall not exceed the limits of the nutrient management plan as stated in Clause 5.4.4, and it shall not create a new substance or derivative not listed in Table 4.2 (per CAN/CGSB-32.310, Clauses 1.4) and 1.5)).

 Formulants – Soil amendments & crop production aids #

-The formulant listings apply whenever a substance contains a formulant unless a specific derogation is identified in an annotation.
-In the case of repellents: PMRA List 4 formulants are allowed in Repellents listed in Table 4.2.
+The formulant listings apply whenever a substance contains a formulant, unless a specific derogation is identified in an annotation.
+In the case of repellents, PMRA List 4 formulants are allowed in Repellents, Table 4.2.

 Non-compliant formulants in pesticides #

-What is the status of a crop on which a pesticide was applied containing an active ingredient listed in Table 4.2 of the PSL but also a formulant from List 3 of PMRA?
+What is the status of a crop on which a pesticide was applied containing an active ingredient listed in Table 4.2 but also a formulant from List 3 of PMRA?
 (326.1)

-In most cases the crop cannot be certified because (with the exception of List 3 formulants in passive pheromone dispensers) only formulants from Lists 4a and 4b of PMRA may be used in pesticides allowed by Table 4.2, column 2.
-However, if the List 3 formulant is covered by a different substance listing in Table 4.2, column 2 (e.g., essential oils and aloe vera gel under Plant extracts, soap under Soaps, etc.), the crop could be certified.
+In most cases the crop cannot be certified because, with the exception of List 3 formulants in passive pheromone dispensers, only formulants from Lists 4a and 4b of PMRA may be used in pesticides allowed by Table 4.2, column 2.
+However, if the List 3 formulant is covered by a different substance listing in Table 4.2, column 2 (e.g., fats and oil under Plant extracts, oils and preparations or under Soaps, etc.), the crop could be certified.

 Will a 36-month transition period be required for the land where the pesticide described in 326a was applied?
 (326.2)